knee-cola/jest-mock-axios/README.md

 At the end of this document you can find [an example](#resolving-requests-out-of-order) which demonstrates how this parameter can be used.

+### Arguments: (optional) `silentMode`
+Both `mockResponse` and `mockError` will throw an error if you're trying to respond to no request, as this usually means you're doing something wrong.
+You can change this behavior by passing `true` as third argument, activating the so-called `silentMode`.
+With `silentMode` activated, the methods will just do nothing.

 ## axios.mockError(err[, requestInfo])
 This method simulates an error while making a server request (network error, server error, etc ...).